 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient’s normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
 All notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 8. MISCELLANEOUS.
 THIS GUARANTY SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAW OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
 This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by the Duke Parties and their successors and assigns.
+Notwithstanding the foregoing, this Guaranty may not be pledged, mortgaged, assigned or otherwise transferred to any person or entity by any party hereto without the prior written consent of the other parties hereto.
 This Guaranty embodies the entire agreement and understanding between Guarantor and the Duke Parties and supersedes all prior agreements and understandings relating to the subject matter hereof, [including, without limitation, the Prior Guaranty].
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.

 9. PRIOR GUARANTY AGREEMENT.
 Upon execution and delivery of this Guaranty by Guarantor and DEFS and DENGL the Prior Guaranties shall become null and void and of no further force or effect.
 Upon receipt of an originally executed copy of this Guaranty, DEFS and DENGL agree to promptly return the original of the Prior Guaranties to Guarantor.
 It is expressly acknowledged that this Guaranty is given in replacement and substitution of the Prior Guaranties and shall become operative only upon termination of the Prior Guaranties as set forth in this Paragraph 9.